-The following generally summarizes the United States federal income tax consequences that will arise with respect to participation in the plan and with respect to the sale of common stock acquired under the plan.
-This summary is based on the tax laws in effect as of the date of this Proxy Statement.
-Changes to these laws could alter the tax consequences described below:
+The following generally summarizes the United States federal income tax consequences that will arise with respect to participation in the ESPP and with respect to the sale of common stock acquired under the ESPP.
+This summary is based on the tax laws in effect as of the date of this proxy statement.
+Changes to these laws could alter the tax consequences described below.

 Tax Consequences to Participants.
-A participant will not have income upon enrolling in the plan or upon purchasing stock at the end of an offering.
+A participant will not have income upon enrolling in the ESPP or upon purchasing stock at the end of an offering.

-A participant may have both compensation income and capital gain income if the participant sells stock that was acquired under the plan at a profit (if sales proceeds exceed the purchase price).
-The amount of each type of income will depend on when the participant sells the stock.
+A participant may have both compensation income and capital gain income or both compensation income and a capital loss upon the sale of stock that was acquired under the ESPP.
+The amount of each type of income and loss will depend on when the participant sells the stock.

 If the participant sells the stock more than two years after the commencement of the offering during which the stock was purchased and more than one year after the date that the participant purchased the stock, then the participant will have compensation income equal to the lesser of:

-- .
-15% of the value of the stock on the day the offering commenced; and - . the participant's profit.
+- 15% of the value of the stock on the day the offering commenced; and - the participant's profit (the excess of the sales proceeds over the purchase price).